 Why You Shouldn’t Do Sit-Ups

 You may have noticed that we haven’t covered sit-ups in our guide on the best core exercises.

 This is 100% intentional.
 You don’t need to do sit-ups.

 In fact, there’s an argument you SHOULDN’T do sit-ups at all.

 Sit-ups can be hard on your back.
 They’re also an incomplete exercise, as they don’t work out your entire core (stomach AND lower back).

-So skip the sit-ups and crunches.
+So skip the sit-ups.